in2code-de/lux/readme.md

 -- Send an email with lead details
 -- Redirect to any URL
 -- Send publication to a slack channel
+-- Send lead to your CRM via interface connection
 -- Blacklist a visitor

 ### CommandControllers & Scheduler